In addition to this FAQ page, this course has a dedicated help page.

 information (and commit and push it up)

 Make sure you read the file so that you know what you’re committing to!
-If you’ve collaborated with a classmate or used some code written by someone else (e.g. from StackOverflow, the p5 examples page, OpenProcessing, Dan Shiffman’s videos, etc.) then you must acknowledge it in your SoO.
+If you’ve collaborated with a classmate or used some code written by someone else (e.g. from one of the COMP1720 lab “break it down” sections, StackOverflow, the p5 examples page, OpenProcessing, Dan Shiffman’s videos, or any other place) then you must acknowledge it in your SoO.
 Anything which isn’t explicitly listed there is assumed to be your own work, and if it turns out that’s not true, the usual academic integrity rules apply.

 What happens if I don’t change the SoO file from the version in the template?